shreyanc/shreyanc.github.io/_posts/2020-09-22-semantic-similarity-via-self-supervision.md

 ## Upshot
 - The authors propose two related methods for learning symbolic music embeddings such that semantically similar inputs lie closer together in the latent space than dissimilar ones.
 - This is achieved by defining **adjacent sections of a musical input to be semantically similar** and constraining the embeddings to come from a **Gaussian prior distribution**.
+- The prior distribution is enforced by connecting discriminator networks to the last layer of the feature extractors.

 ## Wisdom
 -